Memory-Map for All (MMfA) has much in common with the older Memory-Map apps.

 iPhone / iPad

 Memory-Map for All is recommended for all new users.
-The only feature missing is the ability to use the compass when the device is in landscape orientation
+The only reason to use the legacy Memory-Map app is if you have an older version of iOS that cannot run Memory-Map for All.

 Android